ensisoft/wdk/README.md

 to identity common sets of compatible properties.
 For example when you create a window on X11 with XCreateWindow it has an associated visual id.
 (X window will choose a visual for you if you don't explicitly specify one).
-Likewise each opengl config will also have an associated visual id with it.
+Likewise each opengl config will also have an associated visual id with it to identify the visual id that it is compatible. with.
+Hence we have essentially two ways to setup the rendering context:

-Two Ways to Create a Context:
+a) Decice on the OpenGL framebuffer properties and then select a config based on those properties.

-1. Select desired OpenGL framebuffer properties.
-Use the configs visual id to create compatible window system objects (windows, pixmaps)
+   Then Use the config's visual id to create compatible window system objects such as windows.

+or

-2. Create a window system object and then use the visualid to choose a compatible OpenGL configuration.
+b) First create a window system object and then query the object the visual id.
+Then use the visualid to choose a compatible OpenGL configuration and use that configuration to create the context.